AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 GitHub repository: https://github.com/angioXML/MaRa2

-This software is part of a project of [**University of Napoli "Federico II"**](http://www.unina.it), that aims to build an XML archive, a database and a search tool for the **Southern Italian Angevine Canchery Papers**.
+This software is part of a project of [**University of Napoli "Federico II"**](http://www.unina.it), that aims to build an XML archive, a database and a search tool for the **Southern Italian Angevine Chancery Papers**.

 ## A short historical intro
-During the World War II, at the end of September 1943, a German army troop retreating from southern Italy burned the *Angevine Canchery Archive of Naples Kingdom*.
+During the World War II, at the end of September 1943, a German army troop retreating from southern Italy burned the *Angevine chancery Archive of Naples Kingdom*.
 The papers were hosted, for safety reasons, in a village, **San Paolo Belsito**, about 30km far from their building in Naples (then almost daily bombed by the Allies).
 The German retaliation destroyed thousands of folders containing parchments from the 13th to the 15th century.

-After the war, the archivists of **Archivio di Stato di Napoli**, leaded by Riccardo Filangieri, went in search of the transcripts of the lost acts, administrative and political, which had been made over the centuries by archivists, scholars and historians.
+After the war, the archivists of **Archivio di Stato di Napoli**, led by Riccardo Filangieri, went in search of the transcripts of the lost acts, administrative and political, which had been made over the centuries by archivists, scholars and historians.
 Then, they started to rebuild the archive in printed volumes.
 The reconstruction work continues today, it reached the number of 50 volumes and it covers a range of years from 1265 to 1434, under the main title: **I Registri della Cancelleria Angioina**.

-## Software Dev for Angevine Canchery Papers in XML
+## Software Dev for Angevine Chancery Papers in XML

-Since 2004, Prof. Roberto Delle Donne, from *University of Napoli "Federico II"*, managed for a digital edition of the **Angevine Canchery sources**, with the aim to realize a research tool accessible through a web interface.
+Since 2004, Prof. Roberto Delle Donne, from *University of Napoli "Federico II"*, managed for a digital edition of the **Angevine Chancery sources**, with the aim to realize a research tool accessible through a web interface.

-I was involved, as a student of Arts and Licterature and worker in IT, at the early stages of the project.
+I was involved, as a student of Arts and Literature and worker in IT, at the early stages of the project.

 Focusing on available options XML appeared as the most suitable format to store the data, then a DTD was defined by Dott.
 Manuela Schiano.
 According to the DTD each XML had to be structured  in three parts: